johnanthonymallett/eleventy-blog-site/src/blog/2022-05-20-variable-type.md

 ![Some of Frutigers logos](/assets/blog/frutiger_logos.png)

+<b>Frutigers other logos of the time.
+Limitations of print can only hint towards movement or dynamism.</b>

 I had an urge to see how this would work as a variable design, giving more dynamic appearances and functions to the original meaning.
 Although this function may be somewhat useless, it does give a more activated meaning to the logo.
 My rendition may just be a playful experiment but there is potential for this technology to add many other meanings or functions to static text.